Waste in New Zealand: Electronic waste

-Electronic waste is an increasing part of the waste stream and the Ministry for the Environment are investigating ways of dealing with it.
-The annual eDay, which started from a trial in 2006, is used as means of collecting electronic waste for reuse or recycling.
+Electronic waste is an increasing part of the waste stream, and the Ministry for the Environment is investigating ways of dealing with it.
+The annual eDay, which started from a trial in 2006, is used as a means of collecting electronic waste for reuse or recycling.

 Food waste

 The total volume of food wasted in New Zealand is not known.
 Research was conducted in 2014 into food waste, generated by households, that was disposed of through curbside rubbish collections.
-The study found that 229,022 tonnes of food is sent to landfill by households annually.
-Of this approximately 50% or 122,547 tonnes is avoidable food waste.
+The study found that 229,022 tonnes of food are sent to landfill by households annually.
+Of this, approximately 50% or 122,547 tonnes is avoidable food waste.
 The cost of avoidable household food waste disposed of to landfill in 2014/2105 was $872 million pa.
-A detailed report available on the WasteMINZ website provides more information into household food waste.
-No research has been undertaken to date into commercial or supply chain food waste.
+A detailed report on the WasteMINZ website provides more information on household food waste.
+No research has been undertaken to date on commercial or supply chain food waste.